nefanov/3_sem_22_23/task3/README.md

   $ ./rcv
   ```

-  After launching program from terminal using ./snd you have to open another terminal for launching reciever by ./rcv
+  After launching program from terminal using ./snd you have to open another terminal for launching receiver by ./rcv

+  But in case of shared memory you should launch receiver first

   Then you'll receive read data in output.txt file that will be placed in HW dir.